Bear Mountain Loop via Appalachian Trail and Major Welch Trail

 When you're ready to continue, retrace your steps to the junction with the blue-blazed trail.
 Turn left and follow the blue blazes for a short distance to the red-circle-on-white-blazed Major Welch Trail, then turn left again and follow the Major Welch Trail, which soon begins a steep descent.
 The trail crosses the paved Perkins Drive diagonally to the left and goes down to reach another panoramic north-facing viewpoint from a rock ledge.
 The view from here is even broader than the one from the summit, with the Bear Mountain Bridge on the right and Anthony’s Nose behind it.

 The trail continues to descend rather steeply over a series of rock outcrops, then turns right onto a well-graded footpath, with stone steps.
-This beautiful new trail section was constructed in the spring of 2013 by the Jolly Rovers volunteer trail crew of the Trail Conference, together with AmeriCorps interns.
+This beautiful new trail section was constructed in the spring of 2013 by the Jolly Rovers volunteer trail crew of the Trail Conference, together with an AmeriCorps trail crew.
 In about 600 feet, the trail turns left at a large boulder and descends a long flight of narrow stone steps wedged between large rocks, then bears left and switches back towards the east.

-At the end of the new trail section, the trail turns right and descends more steeply.
+At the end of the switchback trail section, the trail turns right and descends more steeply.
 At the base of the descent, it bears left and follows a relatively level but very rocky footpath.
 Soon, it turns right onto a dirt road, then (with a water tank visible ahead) immediately turns left into the woods and descends to a paved path along the shore of Hessian Lake.
 Turn right onto this path and follow it back to the A.T. at the southwest corner of the lake, then proceed across the lawn to the parking area where the hike began.

 To view a photo collection for this hike, click here.